-Exhibit Number Description Where Located 3.1 Amended and Restated Certificate of Incorporation of the Registrant Exhibit 3.1 to the registrant's current report on Form 8-K as filed with the SEC on October 28, 2004 3.2 Bylaws of registrant, as amended Exhibit 4.2 to the registrant's Registration Statement on Forms S-1 (Reg.
-No. 033- 67932) as filed with the SEC on July 6, 1993 3.3 Certificates of Amendment to Bylaws of the registrant dated April 24, 1998 and August 10, 2001 Exhibit 3.4 to the registrant's Annual Report on Form 10-K/A for the year ended March 31, 2003 as filed with the SEC on July 29, 2003 3.4 Certificate of Amendment to Bylaws of Registrant dated September 9, 2004 Exhibit 3.1 to the registrant's Quarterly Report on Form 10-Q for the quarter ended September 30, 2004 as filed with the SEC on November 15, 2004 4.1 Specimen of Common Stock Certificate Exhibit 4.1 to the registrant's Amendment No. 1 to the Registration Statement on Form 8-A as filed with the SEC on December 8, 2004 4.2 Amended and Restated Rights Agreement, dated as of May 10, 2004, by and between the Registrant and U.S. Stock Transfer Corporation, including the exhibits thereto Exhibit 99.1 to the registrant's Registration Statement on Form 8-A/A as filed with the SEC on June 18, 2004 31.1 Certification of the Principal Executive Officer, as required pursuant to Section 302 of the Sarbanes- Oxley Act of 2002 Filed herewith 31.2 Certification of the Principal Financial and Accounting Officer, as required pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith 32.1 Certification of the Chief Financial Officer, as required pursuant to Section 906 of the Sarbanes- Oxley Act of 2002 Filed herewith 32.2 Certification of the Chief Financial Officer, as required pursuant to Section 906 of the Sarbanes- Oxley Act of 2002 Filed herewith 31
+Exhibit Number Description Where Located 3.1 Amended and Restated Certificate of Incorporation of the registrant Exhibit 3.1 to the registrant's current report on Form 8-K as filed with the SEC on October 28, 2004 3.2 Bylaws of registrant, as amended Exhibit 4.2 to the registrant's Registration Statement on Form S-1 (Reg.
+No. 033-67932) as filed with the SEC on July 6, 1993 3.3 Certificates of Amendment to Bylaws of the registrant dated April 24, 1998 and August 10, 2001 Exhibit 3.4 to the registrant's Annual Report on Form 10-K/A for the year ended March 31, 2003 as filed with the SEC on July 29, 2003 3.4 Certificate of Amendment to Bylaws of registrant dated September 9, 2004 Exhibit 3.1 to the registrant's Quarterly Report on Form 10-Q for the quarter ended September 30, 2004 as filed with the SEC on November 15, 2004 4.1 Specimen of Common Stock Certificate Exhibit 4.1 to the registrant's Amendment No. 1 to the Registration Statement on Form 8-A as filed with the SEC on December 8, 2004 4.2 Amended and Restated Rights Agreement, dated as of May 10, 2004, by and between the registrant and U.S. Stock Transfer Corporation, including exhibits thereto Exhibit 99.1 to the registrant's Registration Statement on Form 8-A/A as filed with the SEC on June 18, 2004 10.1+ Cooperative Agreement for Development, Manufacture, Marketing and Sale of Products to the Class 1 and Class 2 Vehicle Markets Incorporating Iteris' LDWS Technology between the Company and Valeo Schalter and Sensoren GmbH.
+Exhibit 10.1 to the registrant's Quarterly Report on Form 10-Q for the quarter ended June 30, 2004 as filed with the SEC on August 16, 2004 31.1 Certification of the Principal Executive Officer, as required pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith 31.2 Certification of the Principal Financial and Accounting Officer, as required pursuant to Section 302 of the Sarbanes- Oxley Act of 2002 Filed herewith 32.1 Certification of the Chief Financial Officer, as required pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 Filed herewith 32.2 Certification of the Chief Financial Officer, as required pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 Filed herewith